Reshaped Team to Lead BIM & Digital Strategy

 We would like to thank Karl for all of his hard work over the last 23 years and wish him well in his new role with Graphisoft.”

 LSI has delivered a number of BIM enabled projects to date such as the BIM Level 2 UEA Hickling House and Barton House student residences, Arthur Rank Hospice, Brent Knoll School and the BIM Level 2 Crome Court student residences at the UEA.
-Crome Court (Below) was amongst the first BIM Level 2 schemes to be delivered in the UK and scooped a number of industry awards for its implementation of BIM including the 2015 RICS Design Through Innovation Award, a Construction Computing Award for Collaboration and was nominated for the British Construction Industry BIM Project of the Year.
+Crome Court (Below) was amongst the first BIM Level 2 schemes to be delivered in the UK and scooped a number of industry awards including the 2015 RICS Design Through Innovation Award, a Construction Computing Award and was nominated for the British Construction Industry BIM Project of the Year.

 BIM was not a requirement on our new hospice in Cambridge for Arthur Rank Hospice (Below) but was still used to great effect.
 The project was recently named the RICS East of England Project of the Year and was shortlisted for BIM Project of the Year at the Building Better Healthcare Awards.